*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 The important thing when describing the flavor of a tea is to be as descriptive as possible but still, use ideas that are relatable.

 You always have to compare the taste of a tea to something else.
 If it’s slightly sweet you would say it’s got a bit of a honey taste to it.
-Ultimately, taste is subjective.
+Ultimately, the taste is subjective.
 What might be sweet to me could taste like nothing to you.

 Please just use this as a starting place for your own interpretation of what Lavender Tea tastes like.
 If you need some inspiration on how to flavor your lavender tea check out my article here.